Reading the Improvement Board: Seeing Culture in Action

 Real-World Transformations

-Case 1: Automotive Tier 1 Supplier
+- Automotive Tier 1 Supplier

-- Before: 0.4 ideas/employee/month, 82-day cycle time
+- Before: 0.4 ideas/employee/month, 82-day cycle

-- After: 1.8 ideas/month, 11-day cycle, $1.2M savings
+- After: Simplified card, 5-min daily huddle, thank-you postcards → 1.8 ideas/month, 11-day cycle, $1.2M savings

-Case 2: Hospital Nursing Unit
+- Hospital Nursing Unit

-- Before: Board ignored, 3 cards/month
+- Before: 3 cards/month, board ignored

-- After: 2.3 ideas/nurse/month, reduced med errors 31%
+- After: Nurses co-designed cards with patient impact → 2.3 ideas/nurse/month, reduced medication errors 31%

 Your 30-Day Action Plan